 Take, for instance, the many studies showing the positive outcomes that come to businesses who are committed to supporting and giving back to their communities:

 Let’s jump straight to the bottom line here, kindness pays.
-When your business commits to regularly giving back to the community and leaning on your employees to help with these efforts, the ROI of kindness will undoubtedly start to manifest in sales and HR returns.
+When your business commits to regularly giving back to the community and leaning on your employees to help with these efforts, the ROI of kindness will undoubtedly start to manifest in sales and PR returns.
 However, in order to see these good results, you must make your good deeds known to your customers, clients, and employees.

 Let It Be Known: Giving Gives Back